 When you first start to use this website I suggest that you click on all the tabs and see what they contain, but I would say is definitely take a quick look at the about page and click down to what is in store for the future as some of this will be of great help to family historians.
 Some material is available only to subscribers, but the vast majority is free.
 Yearly subscriptions aren’t that expensive, but you don’t need to worry about them unless you come across material that is subject to subscription payment.
 If you do wish to access material which requires a subscription check first with your local library or a nearby university as they may have an institutional subscription which you can use within the library.
 My local library and a University a short drive away both offers this service.

-British History Online – Using the website
+British History Online – a genealogy gem of a website – Using the website

 After having taken a few minutes to look at all the tabs etc I suggest you click on the Search Tab and start by entering one of your family names in the keyword box.
 There is a Search Guide accessible from the home page if you need help.
 What I did when I first used this site was I worked through my family surnames, some of them are quite common names such as Elliott and Hawkins and the number of hits were quite unmanageable so I use two keywords such as Elliott Basildon which narrowed the results down to results of records containing the name Elliott and the name of the village they lived in which was Basildon.
 Sometimes the name is more unusual such as Diddams and Pottinger where I simply put in the surname in the keyword search box.
 Diddams had no returns so no documents with that name are in the collection so I noted that on my Website Log (get your Free Website Log from the MadAboutGenealogy Resource Library) and put yes that I did want to try the search again at a later date.